 as?operators), type metadata (to support generics and reflection), and memory management (object allocation, reference counting, etc.).
 Unlike higher-level libraries, the runtime is written mostly in C++ or (where needed for interoperability) Objective-C.

-SDK Overlays: Specific to Apple platforms, the SDK overlays (implemented in stdlib/public/SDK) provide Swift-specific additions and modifications to existing Objective-C frameworks to improve their mapping into Swift.
+SDK Overlays: Specific to Apple platforms, the SDK overlays (implemented in stdlib/public/Darwin) provide Swift-specific additions and modifications to existing Objective-C frameworks to improve their mapping into Swift.
 In particular, the

 Foundationoverlay provides additional support for interoperability with Objective-C code.